agrigas115/core_packing_score/README.md

 See: http://wolf.bms.umist.ac.uk/naccess/

 ## Pomelo
 Pomelo calculates the Voronoi volumes of the residues using the surface Voronoi Tessellation.
+Make sure to compile Pomelo in the 'Generic' mode, as this is what allows Pomelo to use generic surface triangulations as the input defining the surface of the particles.
 See: https://github.com/spatialfruitsalad/pomelo

 # Usage